Scarletsang/libft/README.md

 - LIBFT/ctype.h: Functions to get the type of integer
 - LIBFT/general.h: Convertion between different data and allocation functions
 - LIBFT/io.h: Simple IO functions to write to given file descriptors

-Additional data structure includes:

 - LIBFT/vector.h: dynamic array
 - LIBFT/vector/stringvector.h: A dynamic array of string.
 Easy manipulation of char **
+- LIBFT/slice.h: A slice of an iterable.
+String slice is current defined.

+Additional data structure includes:

 - LIBFT/stringbuilder.h: Easy string manipulation that minimize use of malloc
 - LIBFT/stringbuilder/clipper.h: A clipper to turn a stringbuilder to a NULL-terminated string
 - LIBFT/stringbuilder/sb_iterator.h: A stringbuilder iterator, with interface to mutate the underlying string during iteration